Safeguarding and Protecting Children in Sport

 We acknowledge our responsibility towards sharing information about concerns with agencies that need to know and involving parents and children appropriately.
 Any incidents/complaints will be recorded in line with SASA policy.
 This will be undertaken in accordance with the SASA guidance on confidentiality and information sharing.

-Should any swimmer or parent/carer or any other person wish to raise any issue related to child welfare please contact the associations Welfare Officer.
+Should any swimmer or parent/carer or any other person wish to raise any issue related to child welfare please contact the associations Child Protection Officer.